marusyaganza/lp-monorepo/docs/ui.inputprops.errortext.md

 ## InputProps.errorText property

-test that is shown if input is invalid
+text that is shown if input is invalid

 <b>Signature:</b>